In this article, we’ll look at the role microcopy can play to smooth the customer journey, and help users through the checkout process.

 What is microcopy?

-Microcopy refers to small pieces of copy used on your website.
-Not the sales copy used on product pages, emails and buyers guides, but the small pieces of copy used around the site.
+Microcopy refers to tiny pieces of copy used on your website.
+Not the sales copy used on product pages, emails and buyers guides, but the small pieces of copy used around the site for guidance and reassurance.

-These normally consist of just a few words, perhaps a sentence or two.
-When used effectively, they can help to smooth the customer journey through your website.
+These normally consist of just a few words, or perhaps a sentence or two.
+When used effectively, they can help to address customer concerns and make websites easier to use.

 Examples of microcopy include: